 Phi Finney McDonald acts for the representative applicant in a class action against ASX-listed company Westpac Banking Corporation (Westpac) commenced in the Federal Court of Australia.

-The claim is brought on behalf of investors (group members) who acquired shares traded on the Australian Securities Exchange (ASX) and the New Zealand Stock Exchange, American Depository Receipts (ADRs) traded on the New York Stock Exchange, and long exposure equity swaps, between 16 December 2013 to 19 November 2019 (inclusive) (Claim Period).
-The class action is funded by Woodsford Litigation Funding (Woodsford).
+The claim is brought on behalf of investors (group members) who, between 30 June 2014 and 19 November 2019 inclusive (Claim Period), acquired an interest in shares traded on the Australian Securities Exchange (ASX) and/or the New Zealand Stock Exchange, American Depository Receipts (ADRs) traded on the New York Stock Exchange, and/or long exposure equity swaps (together, Westpac Securities).
+The class action is funded by Woodsford Group Limited (Woodsford).

 Frequently Asked Questions